2 Probability

 We need to explain the structure of our model using all three languages, but we need Courage to implement the model in code.

 Courage requires us to take the general mathematical formula and then make it specific.
 Which variables should we include in the model and which do we exclude?
-Every data science project involves the creation of several models.
-For each, we specify the precise data generating mechanism.
-Using that formula, and some R code, we create a fitted model.
-All models have parameters.
-We can never know the true values of the parameters, but we can create, and explore, posterior distributions for those unknown true values.
+Every data science project involves the creation of several models, each with one or more unknown parameters.

 A parameter is something which does not exist in the real world.
 (If it did, or could, then it would be data.)
 Instead, a parameter is a mental abstraction, a building block which we will use to to help us accomplish our true goal: To replace at least some of the questions marks in the actual Preceptor Table.
 Since parameters are mental abstractions, we will always be uncertain as to their value, however much data we might collect.